St John the Baptist's Church, Main Road, Bamford, built c1856.

-A church that was built in 1856-60 by William Butterfield.
-It is built of coursed squared gritstone, with ashlar dressings and an ashlar spire.
-It has a Welsh slate roof, with stone coped gables.
-There is a nave with a north aisle, chancel, west narthex and a north west steeple.
-There is an unbuttressed tower of two unequal stages.
-The ground stage has a west door with two chamfered orders, which lie into the imposts and act as a porch.
-Shallow, gableted buttresses at the angles rise only about ten feet.
-The bell stage has three-light cusped bell openings set in recessed panels.
-There are recessed quatrefoil motifs at the angles, and a pyramid spire rising directly from the edges of the tower.
-The lean-to narthex has lancet windows with Caernarvon arches.
-There is a rose window above with geometrical style tracery, set in a pointed arch and flanked by small rectangular openings.
-Windows on the south side are of two and three-lights, with geometrical tracery of unusual design.
+Church.
+1856-60 by William Butterfield.
+Coursed squared gritstone with ashlar dressings and ashlar spire.
+Welsh slate roof with stone coped gables.
+Nave with north aisle, chancel, west narthex and north west steeple.
+Unbuttressed tower of two unequal stages.
+The ground stage has a west door with two chamfered orders which die into the imposts, and acts as a porch.
+Shallow, gableted, buttresses at the angles rising only about ten feet.
+Bell stage with 3-light cusped bell openings set in recessed panels.
+Recessed quatrefoil motifs at the angles.
+Pyramid spire rising directly from the edges of the tower.
+One tier of lucarnes.
+Lean-to narthex with lancet windows with Caernarvon arches.
+Rose window above with geometrical style tracery, set in a pointed arch and flanked by small rectangular openings.
+Windows on the south side of 2 and 3-lights with geometrical tracery of unusual design.
 The north side has groups of trefoiled lancets.
-The interior has a four bay north arcade, with alternate circular and octagonal piers and bold single chamfered arches.
-The canted roof has tie beams, boarded in above and pierced by pairs of quatrefoils.
-There is a pulpit with a stone base and a wooden upper part, and a wood and wrought iron communion rail.
-The church has low, simple pews.
-There is a tapering circular font with arcading.
-All the fittings were by Butterfield.
-The stained glass in the east window is of 1860 by Preedy.
+The interior has a four bay north arcade with alternate circular and octagonal piers and bold single chamfered arches.
+Canted roof has tie beams, boarded in above and pierced by pairs of quatrefoils.
+Windbraces.
+Pulpit with stone base and wooden upper part.
+Wood and wrought iron communion rail.
+Low, simple pews.
+Tapering circular font with arcading.
+All the fittings by Butterfield.
+Stained glass in the east window of 1860 by Preedy.
 South western-most window and west rose window are probably also by Preedy.
-Other windows have non-pictorial glass.
-(1)
+Other windows have non-pictorial glass

 Find a placename, postcode or grid reference

 The map is limited to 3000 records per layer so not all records are being displayed for this area.
 Zoom in to see more.